Updated on September 23, 2021 by Ivana

 You might have 99 Problems but Sales Triggers won’t be one, after this article.

-In the B2B world, sales triggers (or buying signals) are events or changes in the business environment that present an opportunity and potential for collaboration between two businesses for mutual benefit.
+In the B2B industry, Sales Triggers (or buying signals) are trigger events or changes in the business environment that present an opportunity for collaboration between two businesses for mutual benefit.
+A sales trigger can be a new C-level executive appointed in your prospecting company or a new tool adoption by the same company.

-As you see, they are time-related and their main purpose is to help you close more deals.
-And so, they guide you to take action as soon as the ideal conditions for buying and selling between yours and another business arise.
+Being time-related, the main purpose of a sales trigger is to guide you to take action as soon as the ideal conditions for buying and selling between yours and another business arise.

 This article will help you recognize the power of sales triggers and understand how your business will benefit once you start using them.
 After all, their huge potential makes them a key part of any sales and marketing strategy.